US to begin evacuation of Afghans who aided US military

-WASHINGTON (AP) — The Biden administration is set to begin evacuations of Afghans who aided the U.S. military effort in the nearly 20-year war during the last week of July, according to a senior administration official.
+WASHINGTON (AP) — The Biden administration is set to begin evacuations of Afghan interpreters and translators who aided the U.S. military effort in the nearly 20-year war, an administration official said.

 The evacuation planning could potentially affect tens of thousands of Afghans.
 Several thousand Afghans who worked for the U.S. — plus their family members — are already in the application pipeline for special immigrant visas.